wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines-linux-docker-swarm.md

     info:    vm endpoint list command OK

-Usando o **docker** e a opção `-H` para apontar o cliente docker na sua VM do nó, unir esse nó ao swarm que você está criando, transmitindo a id do cluster e porta do docker do nó (o último usando **--addr**):
+Using **docker** and the `-H` option to point the docker client at your node VM, join that node to the swarm you are creating by passing the cluster id and the node's docker port (the latter using **--addr**):

     $ docker --tls -H tcp://swarm-node-1.cloudapp.net:2376 run -d swarm join --addr=138.91.112.194:2376 token://36731c17189fd8f450c395db8437befd
     Unable to find image 'swarm:latest' locally